AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

           - systemctl restart systemd-networkd
         ```

-2. Install the `cloud-utils` software package on your local computer.
+2. Install the `cloud-utils` software package on your on-premises computer.

     ```
     yum install -y cloud-utils
     ```

-3. In the `seed` directory, run the following command to generate the `seed.img` image.
+3. In the `seed` directory, run the following command to generate the `seed.img` image:

     ```
     cloud-localds seed.img user-data meta-data